latimercaleb/java-practice/JavaNotes.md

 # Java w/ Spring & Hibernate
-Spring is a popular framework for building enterprise apps.

-Spring was supposed to be the lightweight iteration of J2EE.
+Spring is a popular framework for building enterprise apps that was supposed to be the lightweight iteration of J2EE.
 J2EE introduced a feature called EJB (_Enterprise Java Beans_) which was notorious for being slow.

 Spring first came out in 2004.
 And is viewed as a popular alternative to J2EE.